sportokalidis/DataFileProcessor/README.md

     - The `writeData` method writes the original data along with the computed statistics back into the file.
 For JSON, the statistics are appended as a new entry.
 For CSV, the statistics are added as new rows.

 4. **Factory Pattern**:
     - The `FileHandlerCreator` factory pattern allows for easy addition of new file types in the future.
 To add a new file type, you simply create a new file handler class that inherits from `FileHandler`, and a corresponding creator class that inherits from `FileHandlerCreator`.
+[Factory Design Patern](https://refactoring.guru/design-patterns/factory-method)

 ### `process()` Function Logic